Chaitanya0315/Testing/Docs/UserManual.md

 ## Solve a Word Scramble

-In order for you to solve an already created scramble, you can click the "Solve Word sCramble" button on the player homepage screen in Figure 4.
+In order for you to solve an already created scramble, you can click the "Solve Word Scramble" button on the player homepage screen in Figure 4.
 This will take you to the scramble list screen as shown in Figure 6.
 Here you can choose the scramble you wish to solve.
-Once you have chosen the game by selecting the associated radio button, you can simply click the "PLAY NOW!"
+Once you have chosen the game by selecting the associated radio button, you can simply click the **PLAY NOW!**

 **Figure 5: Scramble list**